 Bringing exact data on your shrink numbers and describing your collaborative efforts with law enforcement will help you bolster your case and encourage action.
 This will establish you as a cooperative resource and invite your local officials to become stakeholders in your community and the fight against ORC.

 Retail alliances bring all of these stakeholders together to create real change.

 Organized retail crime associations (ORCAs) and task forces between prosecutors, retailers, and law enforcement have become more common in many cities as ORC worsens and are an excellent way for small businesses to get involved in their existing retail communities.
 Like Bragg’s “Manhattan Small Business Alliance,” Urging public leaders to form their own alliances is another solution.

-With the help of task forces, ORCAs, and other retail alliances such as the ALTO Alliance, small business owners find that building relationships in the community and working together as a team is the most effective approach to tackling ORC.
+With the help of task forces, ORCAs, and other retail alliances such as the one ALTO has build across the country, small business owners find that building relationships in the community and working together as a team is the most effective approach to tackling ORC.